History & Governance

 - Claremont Accounts 2019-20

 We are very interested in trying to measure the value and success of what we do.
-We want to know what we’ve done, why we’ve done it and what the outcomes of that work have been.
+We want to know what we’ve done, why we’ve done it, and what the outcomes of that work have been.
 We have been conducting sophisticated detailed surveys of our members and clients since 2002.
-In particular, we introduced two standard measures: the CORE system (Clinical Outcomes in Rouine Evaluation) and a subjective questionnaire on quality of life and well-being, which was replaced some time ago with the Ryff Scales of Psychological Well-Being.
-We are currently completing a paper on the Ryff results so far but it is clear already that people coming to us are scoring under national averages for their age range and scoring above those averages six months into their active membership with us.
+In particular, we introduced two standard measures: the CORE system (Clinical Outcomes in Routine Evaluation) and a subjective questionnaire on quality of life and well-being.
+Initially, this second measure was the Ryff Scales of Psychological Well-Being but we replaced that some time ago with the Warwick Edinburgh Mental Well Being measure.
+All the results can be found below:

 The following is our complaints procedure for users of our services: Complaints Procedure